Replicas of the Statue of Liberty: Philippines

 In the end, the Boy Scouts of the Philippines (BSP) erected the statue just outside Intramuros.
 As the icon of the United States, the replica of Lady Liberty would survive several attacks by student protesters in the 1960s.
 It remained standing until the early 1970s, when the BSP decided to transfer it to the Scout Reservation in Mt.
 Makiling which would serve as the statue's home for two decades or so.

 In a 2002 article published by the Philippine Star, then BSP PR head Nixon Canlapan revealed that the Statue of Liberty was eventually moved and stored at the BSP headquarters on Concepcion Street (now Natividad Almeda-Lopez) in Ermita, Manila.

-Turns out, the American-sponsored replica was not the first Lady Liberty in Manila.
+Turns out, the U.S.-sponsored replica was not the first Lady Liberty in Manila.
 In the 1930s, one of Manila's biggest shopping stores at that time became the talk of the town not just for its products but also for its unique multi-story building.
 Located in Juan Luna Street, the L.R.
 Aguinaldo's Emporium had an Art Deco facade featuring two contrasting statues: Andres Bonifacio on the right and the Statue of Liberty on the left.

-Established by Philippine retailing pioneer Leopoldo R. Aguinaldo, the store would later become known as the Aguinaldo's Department Store.
-After the war, Leopoldo's son Francisco took over the business and the store was moved to Echague.
+Founded by the Philippine retailing pioneer Leopoldo R. Aguinaldo, the establishment would eventually be recognized as Aguinaldo's Department Store.
+Following the war, Leopoldo's son, Francisco, assumed control of the business, and subsequently, the store relocated to Echague.

 The Echague branch in the 1950s was known for introducing its customers to quality products both from the Philippines and abroad.
 It also commissioned young interior designers to update the store's furniture section.
 Thus, the store catapulted the careers of famous designers like Myra Cruz, Edgar Ramirez, and Bonnie Ramos, among others.
 Aguinaldo's succumbed to the competition and closed in the 1960s.
 The original building in Juan Luna Street still stands, along with both the Bonifacio and the Liberty statues.

 Since the creation of the Liberty statues in Intramuros and Juan Luna Street, other Philippine provinces soon followed suit.
 Statue of Liberty replicas in can be found in Pangasinan and as far as Camp John Hay amphitheater in Baguio.